 Any entry will suffice, no matter how trivial or small (Ellis v Loftus Iron).

 It is not necessary that D knows that they are committing a trespass.
 It is therefore possible to trespass accidentally, eg if D is mistaken as to who is the owner of the land concerned (Conway v George Wimpey), or negligently (Network Rail v Conarken).

-The definition of 'land' extends not just to the
+The definition of 'land' extends not

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.